Easy Vegan Peanut Sauce Stir Fry Recipe with Noodles

 - 3.5 oz noodles (I love glass noodles as they’re really quick to cook and taste great!)

 - 1 stick lemongrass

 - Get all ingredients ready and in one place.
-Stir-frying doesn’t take long and you won’t want to be searching for an ingredient.
-Thaw the frozen veggies (with a microwave or by taking them out of the freezer early enough).
-Otherwise they’ll burn on high heat!
+Thaw the frozen veggies (with a microwave or by taking them out of the freezer early enough).2-3 cups vegetables, fresh or frozen

-- Chopping time: chop the snow peas, baby corn and onion.
+- Chop the snow peas, baby corn and onion.
 Dice the garlic and ginger.1 clove garlic, 1 onion, 1 big handful snow peas, 6-8 baby corns, 1 piece ginger, fresh

 - Cook the noodles so you have them at hand when the stir-fry comes together.
-When ready, drain and rinse under cold water (they’ll stick together less).
+When ready, drain and rinse under cold water (they’ll stick together less).3.5 oz noodles

 - Around 40 seconds later add the thawed veggies.
 (If you just use fresh veg, throw in everything at once).